 As we’ve seen with theme parks and restaurants, ski resorts implemented enhanced cleaning and disinfecting.
 The gondola cabins are disinfected daily.
 Employees will frequently clean and disinfect all high-touch surfaces with EPA-approved products that kill the COVID-19 virus.

 Ski School Protocols

 Group and private lessons are offered this year.
-More details are to come as the resorts determine the safest way to make this hoppen.
 The ski school limits all class sizes to six people.
-All participants undergo an online self-health screening prior to arriving at the mountain.
+All participants undergo an online self-health screening (and sign a COVID-19 waiver) prior to participating in lessons.
 Instructors also undergo daily health screenings.

 The mountain equipment rental locations are open this winter.
 Of course, the resorts will manage the number of people allowed inside with physical distancing measures.
-Hop back as the season approaches for specific details.
-Each mountain’s procedures and rules may vary according local regulations.
+Each mountain’s procedures and rules may vary according to local regulations.
 Guests and employees wear facial coverings in the shop.
 For close interactions, employees wear eye protection and gloves.
 The employees sanitize and disinfect equipment between use.
 Look for expanded rental delivery service as well.
 It’s a good idea to reserve equipment in advance.